JoshuaToth/SenpaiPathway/src/mdpages/shopping-cart2solid.md

 The below resources are not the end all to learning SOLID and if you have others that you would recommend instead/as well please do.
 (And shoot us a link to check it out too!)

 This step should be a complete rewrite and not a refactor of the previous step.
-It is this way to encourage the pupil to approach the problem from a fresh perspective.
+It is this way to encourage the mentee to approach the problem from a fresh perspective.

 The extension is used to add another layer of pricing and to prompt the user to not simply refactor their previous code.

 After the step is completed:
-- Ask the pupil if they had any difficulties/why
+- Ask the mentee if they had any difficulties/why
-- Get the pupil to take you through their code and ask them to show it working.
+- Get the mentee to take you through their code and ask them to show it working.
 - Compare their new code to their old code side-by-side and have a conversation on how they are different and if they are better/worse.
-- Give your pupil tips on how to improve their code further if there is room.
+- Give your mentee tips on how to improve their code further if there is room.

 Notes.
-- The solution isn't really complex enough to justify every aspect of SOLID programming at this stage, so your pupils may struggle with finding a reason to use them.
+- The solution isn't really complex enough to justify every aspect of SOLID programming at this stage, so your mentees may struggle with finding a reason to use them.
 This is fine and if there isn't a good reason to use a certain attribute, don't.

 ## Problem:
 ## S.O.L.I.D